Inference with Mondrian Random Forests: Introduction

-Yet another variant of random forests, Mondrian random forests \citep{lakshminarayanan2014mondrian}, have received significant attention in the statistics and machine learning communities in recent years \citep{ma2020isolation, mourtada2020minimax, scillitoe2021uncertainty, mourtada2021amf, vicuna2021reducing, gao2022towards, o2022stochastic}.
+Yet another variant of random forests, Mondrian random forests \citep{lakshminarayanan2014mondrian}, have received significant attention from the statistics and machine learning communities in recent years \citep{ma2020isolation, mourtada2020minimax, mourtada2021amf, scillitoe2021uncertainty, vicuna2021reducing, gao2022towards, oreilly2022stochastic, baptista2024trim, oreilly2024minimax, oreilly2024statistical, zhan2024non, osborne2025uniformly}.
 Like other purely random forest variants, Mondrian random forests offer a simplified modification of Breiman's original proposal in which the partition is generated independently of the data and according to a canonical stochastic process known as the Mondrian process \citep{roy2008mondrian}.
-The Mondrian process takes a single parameter $\lambda > 0$ known as the ``lifetime'' and enjoys various mathematical properties.
-These properties allow Mondrian random forests to be fitted in an online manner as well as being subject to a rigorous statistical analysis, while also retaining some of the appealing features of other random forest methods.
+The Mondrian process takes a single tuning parameter $\lambda > 0$ known as the ``lifetime'' and enjoys various mathematical properties.
+These properties allow Mondrian random forests to be fitted in an online manner \citep{lakshminarayanan2014mondrian,mourtada2021amf} and permit a rigorous statistical analysis, while also retaining some of the appealing features of other random forest methods.
+The lifetime parameter $\lambda$, in analogy with the number of refinements of a data-adaptive recursive partitioning algorithm, governs the extent to which the response data is smoothed, with a large $\lambda$ resulting in a more complicated partition and therefore less smoothing.
+However, unlike a data-adaptive partition which modulates the smoothing intensity based on local data characteristics, the Mondrian process applies a uniform smoothing effect globally across all covariates.
+Thus, one can draw parallels between (axis-aligned) data-dependent partitioning schemes and more flexible---albeit, more involved---versions of the Mondrian process which employ adaptive directional smoothing, with unique lifetimes $\lambda_j$ learned for each covariate, permitting tailored smoothing of the responses.